-A systematic series of activities directed towards causing an end result such that one or more inputs will be acted upon to create one or more outputs
+A organized sequence of activities directed towards causing an end result such that one or more inputs will be acted upon to create one or more outputs

 A process group is created to club processes which have same management focus.

 The PMBOK® Guide defined five management focus, as follows:

 - Initiating: We group processes together as Initiating when these help in starting up project or phase